jib1337/cloner/README.md

 ============================================================
                            cloner
 ============================================================
+  -d	Write log file for debugging
   -f string
-        The URL of the site to replace in form actions -o string
+    	The URL of the site to replace in form actions
+  -o string
     	Output location (default ".\\")
   -u string
     	The URL of the site to clone
 ```

 ## Todo